Meetings

 Investment Cases for Grid Impact

-The team discussed the final delivery of their project, which involves generating investment cases for countries by analyzing the impact of grid and UNVTV implementation on various measures like access to fair names.
+The team discussed the final delivery of their project, which involves generating investment cases for countries by analyzing the impact of grid and UNVTD implementation on various measures like access to fair names.
 Steven explained that the process would start with data collection and methodology development, followed by creating sample business cases that could be tested with multilateral development banks.
 Nis questioned whether this would be part of the specification or a separate deliverable, to which Steven responded that it was a group decision.
 Peter suggested using the analysis for advocacy and communication purposes, potentially engaging development banks and UN agencies for review and awareness raising, though he noted that immediate policy changes were unlikely.

 Product Uptake Measurement Discussion